shuklabhay/stereo-sample-gan/paper/main.md

 basically like yeah rewrite/modify this with the changes that fixed the fft artifact stuff YAY. fixing the vertical artifact thing is bigbrainnn

-talk about istft time-freq mask, also how non stero data is duplicated then to be made stereo
+talk about istft time-freq mask, also how non stero data is duplicated then to be made stereo mention that each channel is processed seperately, like do stft on left and then right

+- freq masking on stft, griffin lim on istft

 Convolution by nature can not learn about the time-series component of audio data, thus this feature extraction process must flatten all the audio into a static form of data.
 This is achieved by representing audio with their magnitudes the time-frequency domain, similar to a spectrogram representation of audio.
 Each sample is first converted into a two channel array using a standard 44100 hz sampling rate.
 Then the audio sample is normalized to a length of 700 miliseconds and passed into a Short-time Fourier Transform (STFT).
 The STFT uses a kaiser window with a beta value of 14, a window size of of 512, and a hope size of 128.
 These parameters were determined to be the most effective through a signal reconstruction test (see STFT and iSTFT validation) and also limited by hardware contraints.
 The phase information of each frequency is then discarded and the data tensor's final shape is 2 channels by 245 frames by 257 frequency bins.
 This representation of information can be compared to that of a spectrogram.